rhardih/bad/README.md

 ## Building

+All libraries are compiled from source.
+Each build downloads the corresponding source at run time, which means the success of a build is tied to the availability of the sources online.

+In case a repository goes down, or is unreachable at the time of a build, there's just no way to make it succeed.
+This trade-off is a concious decision, in order to waiver any concerns about source tampering, which would naturally follow if sources were bundled.

+---

-Make is used to define the various build targets and dependencies.
+[Make](https://www.gnu.org/software/make) is used, to define the various build targets and dependencies.

 ### Example